 6.26.1 Applicability to language

-Java allows the usual sources of dead code (described in 6.26 of TR 24772-1) that are common to most conventional programming languages.
+Java allows the usual sources of dead code described in clause 6.26 of ISO/IEC TR 24772-1:2019 that are common to most conventional programming languages.
 To avoid dead code, there must be an execution path from the beginning of the constructor, method, instance initializer, or static initializer that contains the statement to the statement itself.
 If not, the result will in many cases be a compiler error or warning.

 Java will not produce a compiler error or warning in what seems to be obvious cases of dead or deactivated code such as in the following example: